 - Best budget smartwatchSmartwatches that won't break the bank

 - Best Hybrid smartwatchHelping you pick a traditional watch with added connected smarts

 The best Wear smartwatch

 LG Watch Sport

 Beyond outdoor workouts like running, it can keep track of reps in the gym and it'll track heart rate in all your activities.
 However, it's only water resistant to 1.5 metres for 30 mins, which makes it unsuitable for swimming.

 It's also very bulky.
-46mm wide might not sound like much, but then you have the depth, and there's a lot of it here.
+Sitting at 46mm wide might not sound like much, but then you have the depth, and there's a lot of it here.
 In fact, if we had to pick one criticism of the Watch Sport it's that it crams so much in, it does so to its detriment.
 The size will be too overbearing for many, but the pay-off in size means that most of the great features of the Watch Sport have been discarded.